Where Eco Joy Outfitters ends, eempathy begins.

 "Look deep into nature, and then you will understand everything better." -- Albert Einstein

 We completely agree.
-And with regard to looking deep into nature, we believe there are many ways to do it including:
+And with regard to looking deep into nature, we believe one of those ways is through art.

 "Nature is the art of God." -- Dante Alghieri